JJ-lover/main/README.md

-It's used to share my jobs.
+It's used to share my live.